Operations Assistant Job Description

 - Preferred experience working for the Office of Residential Life or previous facilities experience.

-- Ability to be detailed orientated and perform administrative tasks.
+- Ability to be detail orientated and perform administrative tasks.

 - Demonstrate maturity and professionalism in handling master keys and student information.